roma-glushko/roma-glushko.github.io/content/thoughts/360-review-is-dead/index.md

     - management
 ---

-In the management world, there is one off-the-shelf solution to collect performance feedback on employers and it's called 360-degree review.
+In the management world, there is one off-the-shelf solution to collect performance feedback on employees.
+It's called 360-degree review.

-Essentially, this is a form with a few fields where you write about strongest, weakest points of your peers and suggest on how they can improve themselves.
+Essentially, this is a form with a few fields where you write about strongest, weakest points of each of your peer and suggest on how they can improve themselves.
 This form is usually being sent to all members in the team once per quarter or per half a year.
 Then all feedbacks are being collected and discussed with people on 1-on-1 meetings.
 This procedure is so popular that I'm sure you were involved in it at least once if you work long enough in the industry.

 ## What's Wrong?